Akegata/puppet-docker/README.md

 ### What docker affects

-This module installs docker 1.3.0 from binary, since CentOS 7 repos provide a very old docker version.
+On RHEL/CentOS 7, this module installs docker 1.3.0 from binary, since RHEL/CentOS 7 repos provide a very old docker version.

 ### Beginning with docker